hard-software-au/juLinear.jl/docs/src/index.md

 ## Modules

-- [lp\_presolve](lp_presolve.md): This module provides functions for preprocessing LP problems, such as removing zero rows, zero columns, and linearly dependent rows.
+- [LpPresolve](LpPresolve.md): This module provides functions for preprocessing LP problems, such as removing zero rows, zero columns, and linearly dependent rows.

-- [lp\_problem](lp_problem.md): This module defines the data structures for representing LP and MIP problems, including the `LPProblem`, `MIPProblem`, and `PreprocessedLPProblem` structs.
+- [LpProblem](LpProblem.md): This module defines the data structures for representing LP and MIP problems, including the `LPProblem` and `PreprocessedLPProblem` structs.

-- [lp\_read\_mps](lp_read_mps.md): This module contains functions for reading linear programming (LP) and mixed integer programming (MIP) problems from MPS (Mathematical Programming System) files.
+- [LpReadMPS](LpReadMPS.md): This module contains functions for reading linear programming (LP) problems from MPS (Mathematical Programming System) files.
 It supports reading from both file and string formats.

-- [lp\_revised\_simplex](lp_revised_simplex.md): This module implements the revised simplex method for solving LP problems.
+- [LpRevisedSimplex](LpRevisedSimplex.md): This module implements the revised simplex method for solving LP problems.
 It handles problem conversion to standard form, iteration over basis variables, and optimization checks.

-- [lp\_standard\_form\_converter](lp_standard_form_converter.md): This module provides functions for converting LP and MIP problems into their standard forms, including handling constraints and slack variables.
+- [LpStandardFormConverter](LpStandardFormConverter.md): This module provides functions for converting LP and MIP problems into their standard forms, including handling constraints and slack variables.

-- [lp\_solver](lp_solver.md): This module implements a commandline inteface for this linear program solver.
+- [juLinear](juLinear.md): This module implements a commandline inteface for this linear program solver.
 ## Getting Started

 To begin using the tools in this project, follow these steps: